redcode-labs/neurax/README.md

 NeuraxConfig.cidr             | NeuraxScan() scans this CIDR | local IP + "\24"
 NeuraxConfig.threads          | Number of threads to use for NeuraxScan() | 10
-NeuraxConfig.full_range       | NeuraxScan() scans all ports of target host to determine if it is active | from 19 to 300
+NeuraxConfig.full_range       | NeuraxScan() scans all ports of target host to determine if it is active | from 19 to 300 NeuraxConfig.verbose          | If true, all error message are printed to STDIN | false

 ### Finding new targets
 Function `NeuraxScan(c chan string)` enables detection of active hosts on local network.